Rip and roar so you can soar

 • Playing a video game that teaches a specific skill online.

-• Reviewing an executive summary and responding to a brief set of inquiries.
+• Evaluating an executive summary and responding to a brief set of inquiries.

 • Looking at an infographic and responding to a few quick questions.